-Discover the Three Primary Defenses a Journalist Can Use in A Libel Suit
+All of These Are Among the Three Primary Defenses a Journalist Can Use in a Libel Suit Except...

 Journalism is a complex field — it prioritizes the truth, over reputations, feelings, and impressions.
-As such, U.S. law regulates the concept of what journalism entails and the freedom of the press.
+As such, U.S law regulates the concept of what journalism entails and the freedom of the press.
 In all American regions, defamation has substantial financial consequences for any offender.
-A false statement that causes financial, reputational, physical, or emotional harm to another person is classified as defamation.
+A false statement that causes financial, physical, or emotional harm to another person is considered defamatory.

 To prevent further damages, once defamatory statements have been made, it is advised to file a “cease and desist” letter, instructing the individual that you will proceed with legal action if they keep issuing false statements.
 Below, you will find all of the information you need for pursuing a defamation lawsuit as a journalist.